Armed Carjackers Strike 3 Times In Broad Daylight From West Loop To Humboldt Park, Despite Surveillance Cameras At Each Site

 CHICAGO (CBS) — A carjacking spree from the West Loop to Humboldt Park on Tuesday left victims horrified and Chicago Police mystified – were the same gunmen behind them all?

 As CBS 2’s Jermont Terry reported Tuesday night, it seems we can’t get a break in crime.
-On Sunday, we had mass shootings back-to-back, and two nights later, we were back to armed carjackings in another part of the city.READ MORE: Chicago Weather: Last Day Of Humid, Unsettled Weather On Wednesday
+On Sunday, we had mass shootings back-to-back, and two nights later, we were back to armed carjackings in another part of the city.READ MORE: 1 Man Killed In Crash Involving 2 Trucks On I-294 Near 75th Street

 They were busy stealing vehicles from three victims in a matter of minutes Tuesday afternoon.

 Chicago Police stayed busy Tuesday in West Town as neighbors looked on in disbelief.
-The shock came after someone called 911 when gunmen took their car.
+The shock came after someone called 911 when gunmen took a car.

 The frightening scene played out where security cameras are visible, but that was not enough to deter the crooks from stealing the sport-utility vehicle at Huron Street and Washtenaw Avenue.
 At 4:12 p.m., a 35-year-old woman had been parked in the SUV there when the carjackers ordered out of at gunpoint and drove away in the vehicle.